nemesisx00/exile-configurator/README.md

-# Exile Configurator #
+# About Exile Configurator #

-Exile Configurator is an application for easily maintaining a set of custom item definitions for inclusion in the vendor lists of Exile Mod for ArmA 3.
+Exile Configurator is a utility application developed primarily to assist in configuring additional mod items/equipment/vehicles for use in the ArmA III modification Exile Mod ([http://www.exilemod.com/](http://www.exilemod.com/)).

+As anyone who has attempted to set up an Exile Mod server with additional weapon or vehicle packs will surely know, there is a lot of busywork involved in setting up the vendor lists and loot tables.
+Hopefully, this application will grow to make this process faster and easier.

+Check the [Wiki](https://bitbucket.org/nemesisx00/exile-configurator/wiki/) for more information!